for the year ended 31st March 2022

 Inter-corporate Loans and Investments

 Details of loans guarantees and investments covered under the provisions of Section186 of the Act are given in the notes to the financial statements forming part of thisAnnual Report.

 Related Party Transactions

-Risk Management Policy
+Risk Management Framework and Policy

 The policy on risk assessment and minimisation procedures as laid down by the Board areperiodically reviewed by the Risk Management Committee Audit Committee and the Board.
 Thepolicy facilitates identification of risks at appropriate time and ensures necessary stepsto be taken to mitigate the risks.
 Brief details of risks and concerns are given in theCorporate Governance Report and Management Discussion and Analysis Report.
 During theyear the Board reviewed and amended the Risk Management Framework and Policy and the sameis hosted on the website of the Company.

 Material Changes and Commitments